 TGah editor: Change the first paragraph of subclause 8.6.23.1 as follows (5274):

-Several Action frame formats are defined to support VHT functionality.
+Several Action frame formats are defined to support VHT functionality and S1G functionality.
 A VHT Action field, in the octet

 immediately after the Category field, differentiates the VHT Action frame formats.
 The VHT Action field